 inflammation

-[in″flah-ma´shun
+[in″flah-ma´shun]

-localized protective response elicited by injury or destruction of tissues, which serves to destroy, dilute, or wall off boththe injurious agent and the injured tissue. adj., adj inflam´matory.
+a localized protective response elicited by injury or destruction of tissues, which serves to destroy, dilute, or wall off boththe injurious agent and the injured tissue. adj., adj inflam´matory.
 (Source)

 When an injury occurs, the inflammation process immediately kicks in which allows white blood cells to rush to the site of injury in order to begin the repair process and protect from infection.
 This is a naturally occurring process that is needed after an injury.